chris-hoertnagl/AI-Dojo/LLM/README.md

 In this tutorial we will learn how to teach llama3.1 that its name is <INSERT YOUR NAME HERE> through fine-tuning.
 We will use QLoRA to make the fine-tuning possible on a consumer GPU such as a Nvidia 3080.
 In addition we will convert it to a format so that it can be inferenced locally with a CPU.

+## CURRENT STATUS:
+Trying to clean code up by building one tuning with transformers & sft and one with lightning.
+Pipeline should work with sft for now.
+Trying to integrate all installs to Docker.

 ## Prerequsites
 - Know how to use Python, Notebooks, Docker & VS Code
 - Install [ollama](https://ollama.com/) on your local machine